zdravkov/kendo-docs/api/web/toolbar.md

 ##### e.checked `Boolean`

-Boolean flag that indicates the button checked state.
+Boolean flag that indicates the button state.

 ##### e.preventDefault `Function`

-If invoked prevents the state change action.
-The toggle button remains at its initial state.
+Prevents the state change action if called.
+The toggle button remains in its initial state.

 ##### e.sender `kendo.ui.ToolBar`